JoeyDelp/JoSIM/README.md

 ---

 ## Changelog
+### v2.4.1 - 09/03/2020
+- Fixed an issue where "GND" was not recognized as ground, creating a new node causing matrix singularity.
+- Fixed an issue with multiport devices (TX, CCCS, CCVS, VCCS, VCVS) not adding the 3rd and 4th node to the node map.
+- Fixed an issue with multiport devices not expanding properly if part of subcircuits.
+- Various other bug fixes

 ### v2.4 - 07/02/2020
 - Complete rewrite of core internals
 - Modularization of each component allowing easier implementation of integration methods